Woman attacked by serial rapist Joseph Thompson: He needs to stay in jail

 "We will see him again, therefore, by the end of February 2021.
 In the meantime, he is an undue risk and cannot be released."

-Dave Henwood, one of the lead officers in the hunt for Thompson, said he didn't believe parole was a reality for Thomspon.
+Dave Henwood, one of the lead officers in the hunt for Thompson, said he didn't believe parole was a reality for Thompson.

 "I don't think he'll ever, ever get out and I'd be very surprised if he got out in the near future."

-The now-retired officer, who was part of an 18-hour interview with Thomspon after his arrest, said the serial rapist lacked any real awareness of the pain he had caused.
+The now-retired officer, who was part of an 18-hour interview with Thompson after his arrest, said the serial rapist lacked any real awareness of the pain he had caused.

 "He had no concept of the absolute bloody field of misery he's left behind."